gofhilman/battleship/README.md

 ## To Do

-- Include feature ships cannot overlap
+- Continue adding Gameboard methods